Gordon Pelosse

 About

-Past Chair WW Board of Directors of the Computing Technology Association (CompTIA), Board Member for 8 years.
+Past Chair WW Board of Directors of the Computing Technology Industry Association (CompTIA), Board Member for 8 years.
 Past Chair Canadian Business of IT Community.
 Previously VP Canada Country Manager, Global Support HP Enterprise, Head of US Central HP Enterprise Technology Support Delivery, and before that VP HP Canada Technology Services.
 Advocate for the millions of un and underemployed by encouraging Employers to consider dropping the degree requirement and using skills-based hiring.
 Active writer, contributor to Forbes Human Resource Council, sharing best practices and trends in the high-tech workforce.

 Gordon Pelosse